crashka/euchre-plt/README.md

 Now let's take a look at how the teams and their strategies are defined.
 Each of the teams participating in a tournament must be defined in the [config/players_teams.yml](config/players_teams.yml) config file.
-Note that individual players can also be defined in the same config file, so that customer teams with mixed strategies can be configured.
+Note that individual players can also be defined in the same config file, so that custom teams with mixed strategies can be configured.
 For most tournaments, however, it is assumed that both players on a team will utilize the same strategy (in order for the strategies themselves to be pitted against each other), so we will only focus on team definitions for now.